 Now for an important safety announcement: APPLY WRISTLOCKS SLOWLY!!
 Here is why:

-- the wrist is a small joint and thus susceptible to injury in the first place;
+- The wrist is a small joint with many small bones and ligaments and thus susceptible to injury in the first place

-- because they are relatively easy to counter the temptation is to slam them on quickly;
+- Wrist locks are relatively easy to counter, so the temptation is to slam them on quickly

 The good news is that usually failing at a wristlock submission doesn’t put you in a bad position, so you have nothing to lose by applying them in a slow, controlled manner.